Domestic Violence FAQ In California

 The penalties for domestic violence depend on the type of alleged conduct and injury, as well as the criminal history of the defendant.
-If charged as a felony, domestic violence may result in a maximum of five (5) years state prison and/or a fine of up to $10,000.00.
+If charged as a felony, domestic violence may result in a maximum of 5 (five) years state prison and/or a fine of up to $10,000.00.
 If charged as a misdemeanor, domestic violence may result in up to 1 (one) year in county jail and/or a fine of up to $2,000.
 Prior convictions for assault or domestic violence may increase these minimum penalties.
-In addition, a conviction for domestic violence may require counseling, community labor, completion of a batterer's program, anger management program, protective orders against future contact, and substantial court fines and fees.
+In addition, a conviction for domestic violence may require counseling, community labor, completion of a batterer's program, anger management program, protective orders against future contact, and/or substantial court fines and fees.

 What is a Protective Order or Restraining Order?

 A protective order, sometimes called a restraining order, is a court order that requires an individual to avoid certain actions or take certain actions.
 In a domestic violence case, these most often involve restricting contact with the victim.
 This may include restricting physical contact, prevention from going to certain places or talking to certain people, and preventing someone from contacting another by phone, text, email, or social media.

 Protective orders can be temporary or permanent.
 Violating a protective order can result in criminal charges, with up to three (3) years in county jail for felony restraining order violations.
 In addition, a defendant may be required to pay fines, counseling fees, and even give up their firearms.

 How do you modify a Protective Order?